sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_visualizations.rst

    :alt: ml_userguide
    :width: 65%

-Configurations for visualization processors in Fire Insight:
+Configurations for visualization processors in Sparkflows:

 * Set the number of columns you want to represent on Y axis with respect to X axis.
 * Set the chart type based on the data type.